FinBook User Guide

 Command word: Indicates what action you want FinBook to do.
 For this example, the command word

-will add a client into FinBook -
+addwill add a client into FinBook -

 Prefix: To specify the field of data added.
 Each prefix always ends with a

-indicates the client’s phone number, etc. -
+/.
+For this example,n/indicates the client’s name,p/indicates the client’s phone number, etc. -

 Parameter: Provides supplementary information to the command word or prefix.
 For this example,

-is the parameter forNAME
+John Doeis the parameter forNAME

 Notes about the command format: